Vegan Coconut Cake

 Divide the frosting into 3 bowls.

-Assembling a Layered Coconut Cake
+How to Assemble a Coconut Layer Cake

 Cut out circles from your lasagna pan of cake using the largest of a set of biscuit cutters (assuming you want to make the size I made).
-I was able to get 6 mini cakes out of my lasagna pan, so I could make two cakes that each had 3 layers.
+I was able to get 6 mini 4-inch cakes out of my lasagna pan, so I could make two cakes that each had 3 layers.

 Stack the first of the three layers of cake onto a cake surface.
 Think carefully when choosing your cake surface.
 Are you giving this cake to someone and don’t want them to have to remember to return a dish?
 If so, I recommend making (or buying) a disposable cake board.
 Since these cakes are mini, you can easily cut a 5-6-inch circle out of a cardboard box and wrap it in foil or anything else you have.